Düzen Tekkal: Political career

 In the 2016 state elections, Tekkal was part of CDU candidate Julia Klöckner's shadow cabinet in Rhineland-Palatinate.
 The following year, she was part of Bernd Althusmann's shadow cabinet for the Lower Saxony state elections.
 After the national elections the same year, she was widely considered a candidate to become the Federal Government Commissioner for Migration, Refugees and Integration in the cabinet of Chancellor Angela Merkel, but the post eventually went to Annette Widmann-Mauz.

 In 2019, Tekkal was appointed by Federal Minister for Economic Cooperation and Development Gerd Müller to the Commission on the Causes of Migration, co-chaired by Bärbel Diekmann and Gerda Hasselfeldt.

 In June 2021 Tekkal testified as an expert at a public hearing of the Bundestag Committee on Human Rights and Humanitarian Aid on the human rights situation in Turkey.

 Tekkal's political positions include a pluralistic Germany based on the free democratic basic order, which counteracts extremism, especially Islamism and far-right politics.
 Furthermore, she is also in favor of a women's quota for companies.

-Tekkal has been part of delegation trips with various ministers, for example in 2019 with Defense Minister Annegret Kramp-Karrenbauer in Iraq, or the year before with Development Minister Gerd Müller.
+Tekkal has been part of delegation trips with various ministers to Iraq, including with Development Minister Gerd Müller (2018), Defense Minister Annegret Kramp-Karrenbauer (2019) and Foreign Minister Annalena Baerbock (2023).